2ndkauboy/textdomain-overwrite/README.md

 All files must be prepended with the name of the textdomain.
 The textdomain for the core is `default`.

-It is not recommended to use the functionality of this plugin to overwrite a complete language file by simply copy pasting it to forementioned folder structure.
-Instead it is suggested to create a new .po-file for the desired textdomain containing only the strings and their translations that would differ from the original translation file.
+It is not recommended to use the functionality of this plugin to overwrite a complete language file by simply copy-pasting it to forementioned folder structure.
+Instead it is suggested to create a new .po-file for the desired textdomain containing only those strings and their translations that would differ from the original translation file.
 Schematic example:

-original po file
+original .po-file
 string   ->    translation

-your new po file
+your new .po-file
 string   ->    your custom translation

-For the exact lineup of the .po-file please open the original .po in a txt editor.
+For the exact lineup of the .po-file please open the original .po in a texteditor of your choice.
 Then create a new textfile and copy the string markups matching the strings you want to translate differently over into that new textfile.
 When done, save it like so: textdomain-de_DE.po (your locale)
-Generate a .mo-File with PoEdit.
+Generate a .mo-file with PoEdit.

-Please also see this Blogpost for background info (in german language): http://kau-boys.de/1498/wordpress/wordpress-core-strings-ohne-verlust-beim-naechsten-update-ueberschreiben
+Please also see this blogpost for background info (in German language): http://kau-boys.de/1498/wordpress/wordpress-core-strings-ohne-verlust-beim-naechsten-update-ueberschreiben

 ## Changelog: